thrackle-io/rules-engine/docs/src/src/client/application/ProtocolApplicationHandler.sol/contract.ProtocolApplicationHandler.md

 that setting a rule will automatically activate it.

-*Set the withdrawalLimitByAccessLevelRule.
+*Set the accountMaxValueOutByAccessLevel Rule.
 Restricted to app administrators only.*

 ```solidity